andreipfeiffer/angular-feedback/README.md

 # angular-feedback

+A simple, lightweight module for displaying notifications and loaders in your AngularJS app.

+[View Demo](http://andreipfeiffer.github.io/feedback/)

 This is a personal edit of the ng-notify service, by matowens.

-[View Demo](http://andreipfeiffer.github.io/feedback/)

 For the original, please see: [https://github.com/matowens/ng-notify](https://github.com/matowens/ng-notify)

 ## Requirements